r3dlight/keysas/keysas-firewall/README.md

 The keysas USB firewall is used on Windows client to control that:

 - USB devices connected have been enrolled in the system
-- That files on USB devices have been validated by a Keysas station
+- Files on USB devices have been validated by a Keysas station

 ## Architecture